AliMehrpour/SelfDrivingCar-Term2-P4-PIDControl/README.md

 ## Introduction

-The goal is to build a PID (Proportional Integral Differential) controller to drive a car on simulator.
+The goal is to build a PID (Proportional Integral Differential) controller to drive a car in the simulator.
 The simulator provides CTE(Cross Track Error), speed and steering angle data via local websocket.
-The PID controll should respond with steering and throttle values to drive the car safely in simulator
+The PID controll should respond with steering and throttle values to drive the car safely in the simulator.

 # P, I, D components affection
 * The P (proportional) component computes an steer proportional to the center line which is CTE.
 Also it controls how fast the system react to error.